 The modern western diet has seen a significant shift from omega 3 oils (in oily fish, flax etc) to omega 6 (in seeds and vegetables).
-This shift is believed to have caused changes in how our bodies’ cells are made up.
+This shift is thought to have caused changes in how our bodies’ cells are made up.
 These changes have lead to a range of health problems.
-Increasing omega 3s in your diet, or taking an omega 3 supplement, has been shown to have anti-inflammatory properties and may help with MGD (2).
+Increasing omega 3s in your diet, or taking an omega 3 supplement, can have anti-inflammatory properties and may help with MGD (2).
 Always talk to your GP about increasing the dose of omega-3s, as they thin the blood and increase the effect of some blood-thinning medications.

 Eye Lid Hygiene

 Bacteria live in the crust that forms on the bases of your eyelashes, so it is essential to effectively remove them.
 At The Eye Practice, we recommend using a proprietry product to effectively dissolve the crusts that build up along the edges of your eyelids.